hidden-id/ownopenidserver/README.md

 - `ROOT_STORE`: directory name with all your settings.
 Path is relative to application's current working directory and points to `sstore` directory by default
-- `TEMPLATES` is the directory where Jinja2 HTML templates reside ('templates' by default)
+- `TEMPLATES` is the directory where mustache HTML templates reside ('templates' by default)
 - `TRUST_ROOT_STORE`, `SESSION_STORE` and `PASSWORD_STORE` are three variables
   which points to different subdirectories in `ROOT_STORE`.
 Providing that